 - Established name in home security with a large monitoring network

-- 6-month trial period with money-back guarantee if homeowner is not satisfied
+- 6-month trial period with money-back guarantee if customer is not satisfied

 - Wide variety of security packages available